Posted on behalf of Henness & Haight on Jan 14, 2015 in Nursing Home Abuse News

 When a nursing home is negligent in providing personal supervision, hiring and training qualified employees, maintaining the facility and failing to provide adequate protection, equipment, and care, a civil suit may result.
 There are three factors that must be proven to demonstrate liability.
 1. The nursing home and its staff failed to act in good faith by breaching their duty of care towards the victim.
 2. The victim's injury was the direct result of this breach of contract.
 3. The staff or nursing home conditions were the cause of the injury.
 Breach of Contract In most cases, nursing homes have a formal contract with residents outlining the expectations of care and services.
 When conditions are in contradiction to those terms, the result can be a civil suit for breach of contract.
 Even when only the most basic level of care is promised, injury and abuse are often still reasons to file suit.

 Some states view neglect or abuse of patients, especially where an injury is involved, as criminal acts.
 In fact, criminal prosecutions for nursing home injuries have become more common, and even face increased penalties in some states.
 Situations, where nursing homes have engaged in unreasonable physical restraint, provided inadequate food and hygiene, failure to prevent wandering and situations involving bedsores have resulted in criminal cases.

-When you or a loved one is the target of abuse or neglect at a nursing home, it is imperative that you contact a qualified personal injury attorney.
+When you or a loved one is the target of abuse or neglect at a nursing home, it is imperative that you contact a qualified personal injury attorney located in Las Vegas.
 A lawyer can evaluate your case, determine if there is cause to file suit, and help you recover the compensation you deserve.
 If you need help, we are here.
 Give us a call today!